 Honeydew allergy is common and not only caused by mealybugs on houseplants.
-Honeydew triggers an inhalant allergy in some people, while it causes skin allergies to others.
+Aside from creating a nest for fungus and sooty mold to fester, honeydew triggers an inhalant allergy in some people, while it causes skin allergies in others.

 If you’re allergic, you may experience symptoms like eye redness and sneezing or skin redness and itchiness when you inhale or touch honeydew.

 Leftover honeydew forms a grey-black type of fungus that looks like soot covering the plant.
 This mold can arouse or further provoke mold allergy in some people.